GLOBAL MARKETS-European stocks reach record highs on hopes virus is peaking

 By Marc Jones

-LONDON, Feb 11 (Reuters) - World stocks resumed rising towards record highs on Tuesday and the dollar reached a four-month high as China's top medical advisor said the coronavirus epidemic may plateau in the next few weeks.
+LONDON, Feb 11 (Reuters) - European equity markets pushed to record highs on Tuesday as China's top medical advisor fuelled hopes the coronavirus epidemic may be close to peaking.

-China's factories were struggling to re-open after an extended break and analysts warned that investors might be underestimating the economic damage, but the mood remained strong after another Wall Street surge overnight.
+China's factories were struggling to re-open after an extended break and analysts were continuing to calculate the likely economic damage, but the mood remained more optimistic.

-The death toll in mainland China climbed past 1,000 on Tuesday, but the number of new confirmed cases fell.
-Zhong Nanshan, an epidemiologist who helped fight the SARS epidemic in 2003, said the situation in some provinces was already improving.
+Althought the death toll in mainland China climbed past 1,000 overnight, the number of new confirmed cases fell.
+Zhong Nanshan, an epidemiologist who helped combat the SARS epidemic in 2003, said the situation in some provinces was already improving.

-"The peak time may be reached at ... maybe middle or late this month," Zhong told Reuters.
+"The peak time may be reached at ... maybe middle or late this month," Zhong told Reuters, followed by a plateau and decrease, Zhong said, basing the forecast on mathematical modelling, recent events and government action.

 The pan-European STOXX 600 index .STOXX rose as much as 0.7% to a record high of 427.46 points.
 Basic resources stocks .SXPP led the gains, rising 1.7%, as commodity prices recovered from the slowdown in Chinese consumption of raw metals and energy.
 O/R